mishalbishal/mishalbishal.github.io/_posts/2020-12-23-mindshift.markdown

 Prioritization

 We prioritize things that we value or that are pleasant to do.
 And we can get distracted while doing them.
-You can adjust your preceived value or expectation to increase your motivation to do that thing.
+You can adjust your perceived value or expectation to increase your motivation to do that thing.
 This is discussed in more detail in this [blog post by Alex Vermeer](https://alexvermeer.com/getmotivated/).

 # External influences to thinking